mcncyo/chrisallen.us/content/blog/crash2022.md

 author: "Chris Allen"
 categories: ["blog"]
 tags: ["car"]
 description: "Recovering from illness and a series of accidents, including a DoorDash trip and car damage from debris.
-Read about my challenging week.
+Read about my challenging week."
 ---

 After a challenging period of illness that left me struggling to regain my footing before Thanksgiving, I found myself facing a series of unfortunate events.
 The difficulties began to mount last week, culminating in a series of accidents that tested my resilience.